Whether you want to immerse yourself in off-the-radar venues, seek peace in the city’s many temples, or gorge on sushi, Tokyo is the place to be.

 The city’s energy is contagious.
-You might find yourself staying up late exploring lively neighbourhoods like Shibuya, then getting up at 5am to eat sushi at Tsukiji, one of the biggest wholesale fish markets in the world.
-It’s easy to pack a day full of cultural activities, visiting the Meiji Jingu Shrine or the Tokyo National Museum in Ueno Park, or wander the streets of Yanaka in search of traditional Japanese homes and shops.
+You might find yourself staying up late exploring lively neighborhoods like Shibuya, then getting up at 5 am to eat sushi at Tsukiji, one of the biggest wholesale fish markets in the world.
+It’s easy to pack in a day full of cultural activities, visiting the Meiji Jingu Shrine or the Tokyo National Museum in Ueno Park, or you can wander the streets of Yanaka in search of traditional Japanese homes and shops.
 And make sure to stop at hole-in-the-wall soba restaurants and sushi bars for some of the world’s most delicious food.

 Throw yourself into Tokyo’s embrace with abandon, and explore everything from the old to the new.